kamibrenda/data_cleaning_sql/README.md

    ![image](https://github.com/kamibrenda/sql-tut/assets/42267047/dce6a4d9-983d-4647-a4f1-dd3973b18b5e)

-3. Standardising of columns
+2. Standardising the data

    Finding issues in the data and fixing it such as changing the date and time format to 'YYYY-MM-DD'

    ![image](https://github.com/kamibrenda/sql-tut/assets/42267047/b8006322-fb9c-4a6b-86e6-7c7b1502910e)

-4. Evaluating Null or blank values
+3. Evaluating Null or blank values

    Removing null columns and blank values in the staged data for which has been demonstrated by the industry column below.